iitpkd/templates/README.md

 # Templates

-This repository provides templates for creating documents relevant of various kinds relevant to IIT Palakkad.
+This repository provides templates for creating documents of various kinds relevant to IIT Palakkad.

 # Legal